-Residential students are strongly encouraged to enter an emergency contact person in the BANNER student database.
-A parent or legal guardian is most often the ideal contact, especially if the student is in a condition that requires medical intervention or insurance coverage.
-If a SUNY Poly student is transported from the campus to a hospital, emergency room, medical facility via ambulance, the emergency contract is notified by the Assistant Vice President for Student Affairs (AVPSA).
-The AVPSA may also, upon consultation with the Vice President for Student Affairs, contact the emergency contact if reliable information indicates the student is in an emergency situation and at eminent risk of harm.
-If the student does not provide an emergency contact and is significantly harmed or at eminent risk of harm, the AVPSA, in consultation with the Vice President for Student Affairs, may choose to default to a parent or legal guardian as denoted in the BANNER student database, as the emergency contact.
+Residential students are required to enter an emergency contact person in the Banner student database.
+A parent or legal guardian is most often the ideal contact, especially if the student is in a condition to require medical intervention that includes insurance coverage.
+If a SUNY Poly student is transported from the campus to a hospital, emergency room, or medical facility via ambulance, the emergency contract is notified by the Assistant Vice President for Student Affairs/Dean of Students).
+The Assistant vice President for Student Affairs/Dean of Students may also, upon consultation with the Vice President for Student Affairs, contact the emergency contact and/or parent or legal guardian if reliable information indicates the student is in an emergency situation and at imminent risk of harm.
+If the student does not provide an emergency contact and is significantly harmed or at eminent risk of harm, the Assistant Vice President for Student Affairs/Dean of Students, in consultation with the Vice President for Student Affairs, may choose to default to a parent or legal guardian as denoted in the BANNER student database, as the emergency contact.